Under new management: Sony, Panasonic seek rebound

-TOKYO (Reuters) - Shares in Japan’s consumer electronics giant Sony Corp (6758.T) slipped quietly to a quarter century low this week, a sign of how the Walkman and PlayStation maker has lost its innovative edge and fallen far behind rivals Apple (AAPL.O) and Samsung Electronics (005930.KS).
+TOKYO, May 10 (Reuters) - Shares in Japan’s consumer electronics giant Sony Corp slipped quietly to a quarter century low this week, a sign of how the Walkman and PlayStation maker has lost its innovative edge and fallen far behind rivals Apple and Samsung Electronics .

 On Thursday, Sony will post a record annual net loss of around $6.4 billion, and investors will look to new CEO Kazuo Hirai for signs he has the strategy to fix the group and return it to profit.